How to Write a Case Study with Examples

 Candice first joins the Barefoot Writer Club, she consumes The Accelerated Program for Six-Figure Copywriting.
 She also takes How to Make Money as a Social Media Marketing Expert and takes part in Joshua Boswell’s How to Launch Your Writer’s Life in a Day.

 Under the subhead “Candice’s Niche Switch” it talks about how Candice originally chose small hotels and hotel chains as her copywriting focus.
 She soon realized that they don’t require a lot of marketing material.
-Putting in a setback like this is important because it adds to the credibility of Candace’s story.
+Acknowledging a setback or addressing a challenge is important because it adds to the credibility of Candace’s story.

 The Results (#7)